tinyhelp/tinyhelp/README.md

 ## Author

-This library was built by Arūnas Liuiza, based on concept, first introduced by Jetpack.
+This library was built by <a href="https://arunas.co">Arūnas Liuiza</a>, based on concept, first introduced by Jetpack.
 Any contributions are welcome.

+## Notice

+This is still a very fresh project.
+If you note any bugs, please report them and I'll try to fix them ASAP.
+I feel that the code is quite self explanatory, but I'll add more comments and documentation in the future, as well.